-After an inspirational and emotionally exhausting awards ceremony on Wednesday 2nd December, we are delighted to announce the winners of The Football for Good Awards 2015 in full.
+After an inspirational and emotionally exhausting awards ceremony on Wednesday 2nd December 2015, we were delighted to announce the winners of The Football for Good Awards 2015 in full.

 We decided to hold the inaugural Football for Good Awards to recognise and celebrate all the amazing GOOD things that football achieves around the world.
-2015 is a monumental year for us.
-It marks Skillshare International’s Coaching for Hope programme’s 10th year working across Africa and Asia to change young lives through football.
+2015 was a monumental year for us.
+It marked the former Skillshare International’s Coaching for Hope programme’s 10th year working across Africa and Asia to change young lives through football.
 We wanted to do something big to celebrate.

 We see every day how much difference a simple ball, a pitch and a positive attitude can make to a person’s life and we knew countless other organisations were out there seeing the same thing.
 Yet whenever we opened a paper or turned on the TV all we could see was the game we loved being criticized and lambasted as corrupt.